 An Innovative Program

-It was not possible for me to judge all aspects of Getting Ready during my two-day site visit and review of written data; for example, I did not visit segregation cells where the most aggressive and difficult-to-manage inmates are held.
-I visited only four of ADC's 10 complexes; however, these four managed inmates at all security levels, and I had no reason to suspect that there would be significant differences.
+It was not possible for me to judge all aspects of Getting Ready during my two-day site visit and review of written data; for example, I did not visit segregation cells where the most aggressive and difficult-to-manage individuals are held.
+I visited only four of ADC's 10 complexes; however, these four managed incarcerated persons at all security levels, and I had no reason to suspect that there would be significant differences.

 Make no mistake about it: ADC still operates prisons.
 There are fences, razor wire, correctional officers and guns on the perimeter.
-Inmates wear orange jump suits.
+The incarcerated wear orange jump suits.
 Correctional officers wear brown and beige uniforms with gold star badges.
-ADC conducts counts four times a day to ensure that inmates are where they should be.
+ADC conducts counts four times a day to ensure that incarcerated persons are where they should be.
 But, in my assessment, Getting Ready is a successful program innovation.
-Its innovation lies in the integration of many individual components that are used in other modern progressive penal systems, such as offering classes in victim awareness, involving both line staff and inmates in strategic planning, conducting needs and risk assessments, instituting an earned incentive program, and keeping inmates productively occupied.
+Its innovation lies in the integration of many individual components that are used in other modern progressive penal systems, such as offering classes in victim awareness, involving both line staff and incarcerated persons in strategic planning, conducting needs and risk assessments, instituting an earned incentive program, and keeping incarcerated persons productively occupied.
 Getting Ready is a model program that proves that changes can be made with little or no additional resources and that they can be made in a relatively short period of time.

 About the Author